yalhariri/yalhariri.github.io/_posts/en-uk/2025-09-06-friendship.md

 ---
 layout: post
-title: انتقاء الصاحب وأثره في النجاح
+title: Choosing Companions and Their Impact on Success

-date: 2025-08-16 12:00:00
+date: 2025-09-06 12:00:00
-description: انتقاء الصاحب وأثره في النجاح
+description: Choosing Companions and Their Impact on Success
 tags: Islam, Self-reflection, Habits
 categories: #Islam, Self-reflection, Habits
 thumbnail: